SAT Math vs. ACT Math

 Other Differences between ACT and SAT Math

 The SAT and ACT Math tests vary in other ways as well.
-How they’re structured (e.g. multiple choice and grid in, calculator and no-calculator), the pace and timing, score weighting, and questioning style are some of the differences we’ll highlight next.
+How they’re structured (e.g. multiple choice and grid in, calculator and no-calculator), the pace and timing, questioning style, and how your Math score is weighted in your total score are some of the differences are summarized in the chart below.

 |SAT Math||ACT Math|